Welder

 Pay

-Pay for welders varies depending on experience and specialisation.
+Pay for welders varies depending on experience, qualifications, skills and if they specialise.

 - PAYE.net.nz website - use this calculator to convert pay and salary information